robotpy/robotpy-docs/guide/anatomy.rst

 This function gets called over and over again (about 50 times per second) while the robot remains in teleoperated mode.

-.. warning:: When using the IterativeRobot as your Robot class, you should
+.. warning:: When using the TimedRobot as your Robot class, you should
              avoid doing the following operations in the xxxPeriodic functions or functions that have xxxPeriodic in the call stack: